 ANCBC is funded by ScottishPower Renewables community benefit fund for Harestanes Windfarm in Dumfries and Galloway.
 The fund supports projects located within or directly benefiting one or more of 42 community council areas in Annandale, Nithsdale and Dumfries.
 Applications must benefit one or more of the communities, which are geographically defined by community council boundaries.
 Please note that not all Annandale, Nithsdale and Dumfries areas are eligible to apply.
-For a complete list of those within the ANCBC curtilage please click here for list of the 42 Community Council areas If you’re not sure of the community council area/s for your project please call our office (details at end) to discuss your geographic eligibility.
+For a complete list of those within the ANCBC curtilage, please click here for a list of the 42 Community Council areas.
+If you’re unsure of the community council area/s for your project, please call our office (details at end) to discuss your geographic eligibility.

 How is ANCBC managed, and who makes decisions about it?

 ANCBC is a company limited by guarantee, with a voluntary board of up to twelve directors elected from the membership.
 Members are nominated by each of the established community councils.

 ANCBC administration is provided on behalf of the ANCBC Board by Foundation Scotland, a national grant-making charity.
 The Foundation receives and processes applications on behalf of the company and supports the ANCBC Board, which decides on grant awards from the fund.

 Overall, the fund value is approximately £350,000 annually.
 Amounts available will vary from round to round as awards are made.
 Where funds are limited for a particular round, funding decisions may be given in principle, subject to fund availability.

 Applicants must normally fulfil the following conditions to apply to the fund:

 - The proposal is for projects or activities consistent with the overall purpose of ANCBC;